Blendshe/TechEd-201/Class-10/README.md

 `this.name = "Honda"` where Honda is the value

-It's a much shorter way of writing code to capture information from the prompts and you would collect this into a database (DB or db)
+It's a much shorter way of writing code to capture information from the prompts and you would have an **Array** and collect this into a database (DB or db)

+See Vs code 070323 8.07pm

+**TASK** 070323

+1️⃣  | Create a class for different cateogory (Ex: book, bike, pirates etc)
+2️⃣  | Give some properties to it
+3️⃣  | console.log the details of the class